noahsebdc19/Programming-Assignment-2/README.md

 # 1. Normalization Problem
 Normalization is a crucial step in data processing as it allows for comparing different values, simplifying the analysis process.
 When a dataset contains extremely large or small quantities, analysis becomes more challenging.
 To address this issue, normalization involves adjusting the data so that the average (mean) becomes zero and then scaling it such that the standard deviation (or range of values) equals one.
 To illustrate this process, you can create a random 5x5 dataset, compute its mean and standard deviation, and then normalize it.
 Maintaining a consistent scale throughout this procedure prepares the data for more effective analysis.

+Import numpy

 	import numpy as np

-	# Create a random 5x5 array (values between 0 and 1)
+Create a random 5x5 array (values between 0 and 1)

 	X = np.random.random((5, 5))

-	# Find the mean (average) of all elements in X
+Find the mean (average) of all elements in X

 	mean_X = X.mean()

-	# Find the standard deviation (how spread out the values are)
+Find the standard deviation (how spread out the values are)

 	standard_dev_X = X.std()

-	# Apply the normalization formula
+Apply the normalization formula
-	# Z = (X - mean) / standard deviation
+Z = (X - mean) / standard deviation
-	# This makes the new data have mean ~0 and std ~1
+This makes the new data have mean ~0 and std ~1

 	Z = (X - mean_X) / standard_dev_X

-	# Save the normalized array
+Save the normalized array

 	np.save("X_normalized.npy", Z)

-	# Print results
+Print results

 	print("Original X: \n", X)                # show the random 5x5 array